Between the lines

 My historical novel, A Murder of Crows, won the 2023 Global Novel competition and reached the shortlists of Novel London and Retreat West Opening Lines.

-You’ll find my short stories in Mslexia, Litro and Unthology among others, and I’ll be self-publishing a small collection soon.
+You’ll find my short stories in Mslexia, Litro and Unthology among others, and I’ll be self-publishing a collection soon.

-In non-fiction, I’ve interviewed Dolly Parton, written articles for the Guardian, book reviews for Litro Magazine and – for four years – edited an award-winning website for the University of Cambridge.
+I work as a writer and editor, have written articles for the Guardian, book reviews for Litro Magazine and – for four years – edited an award-winning website for the University of Cambridge.

 Recent posts